jhustles/spotify_youtube_2018_top_trending_music_artists_ETL/README.md

 ## Sample Code And Findings:

-* Here I created a function using Python and SQL Alchemy to scan my MySQL database (db) called 'youtube_spotify_2018_db2'.
-If it existed, it would ask you if you wanted to drop the db, or no action would be taken.
+* Here I created a function using Python and SQL Alchemy to scan my MySQL database (db) for a database called 'youtube_spotify_2018_db2'(this can easily be later changed to an input function where you can input a potential name to identify a database by).
+If it existed, it would ask you if you wanted to drop the db, or it would inform you no action was taken.
 If you said 'y', then it would drop the database and ask you if you want to recreate a db with the same name.
-This was to ensure that I was starting with fresh data everytime I reran the code, as I was testing it throughout my project.
+This was to ensure that I was starting with fresh data everytime I reran the code, as I was testing throughout my project.
 In a realistic setting, I would tailor it for the end-user's preferred use case.

 ![function](./images/function.png)

-* Below, I wanted to emphasize this nested loop I created because it after I created an "Artist" column, this loop enabled me to join the YouTube Top Trending Videos with Spotify's Top 100 Songs of 2018.
-I accomplished this by targeting the artist names, made them both uniform by removing all spaces, and making them lowercase, and had the loop fill in the "artist" column, if there was a match between the two tables.
-This Big O notation for time complexity would be an (n*m) function, as it was a nested loop that Ihad to go thru two seperate arrays.
-This was substantiated by the signifcant more amount of time I had to wait for this to run.
+* I wanted to emphasize this nested loop I created below because it was the main key that would unlock treasure chest, where the answer to this project would lie.
+I created an "Artist" column on the final YouTube Tables joined via Pandas in a dataframe format.
+I then created this nested loop that would enabled me identify which how many, and which Trending YouTube video belonged to which Spotify Artist.
+I accomplished this by targeting the artist names (referred to as channel title on YouTube), made them both uniform by removing all spaces, making them lowercase, and had the loop fill in the empty "artist" column if there was a match.
+This Big O notation for time complexity would be an (n*m) function, as it was a nested loop on two seperate arrays.
+This was substantiated by the signifcant more amount of time I had to wait for this to run, but it was necessary.

 ![loop](./images/nested_loop.png)